 Part of the problem is we are an enormous state with not nearly enough doctors.

-The doctors we produce tend to stay in Texas, and yet, we are near the bottom of the nation when it comes to physicians per capita.
-That doesn't bode well for the health of our growing population.
+The doctors we produce tend to stay in Texas, and yet, as you can see, we are near the bottom of the nation when it comes to physicians per capita.

+To rank 42^{nd} in the nation in per capita physicians doesn't bode well for the health of our growing population.

+And as you can see, at 47th we're practically at the bottom when it comes to primary care doctors per capita.

+We also have a shortage of residency slots.

-As concerning as the per-capita numbers are, they actually understate the problem many parts of our state are facing.
-The physicians of Texas are predominantly concentrated around large metropolitan areas-so much so that today, 57 percent of our physicians practice in just five of our 254 counties.
-I find these next couple of data points to be stunning: 115 Texas counties have five or fewer practicing physicians, and some counties have no OB/GYNs at all.
-I should note that it's not just doctors.
-Texas is also in serious need of dentists, nurses, pharmacists and physical therapists.
+And as concerning as the per-capita numbers are, they actually understate the problem many parts of our state are facing.

+The physicians of Texas are predominantly concentrated around large metropolitan areas.

+So much so that today, 57% of our physicians practice in just five of our 254 counties.

+I find these next couple of numbers to be stunning.

+115 Texas counties have five or fewer practicing physicians.

+And some counties have no OB/GYNs.

+But I should note, it's not just doctors.

+Texas is also in serious need of dentists, nurses, pharmacists, and physical therapists as well.

-Our large and growing Hispanic population is woefully underrepresented in the medical profession in Texas.
+Our large and growing Hispanic population is woefully under-represented in the medical profession in Texas.
+The physician numbers here are just one example.

 Again, seeing the glass half full, I know the opportunity to address this discrepancy is part of why we are all so excited about the new medical school opening next year at UT Rio Grande Valley.

-This is just one of many examples of the chancellors before me-in this case, Francisco Cigarroa-understanding where Texas was headed and putting resources and effort where they could make the biggest difference.
+Which is just one of many examples of the chancellors before me-in this case Francisco Cigarroa-understanding where Texas was headed and putting resources and effort where they could make the biggest difference.